| Title: | Frequency Distribution Tables, Histograms and Polygons |

 A |

-The methods fdt.data.frame
+The methods fdt.data.frame and fdt.matrix

-return a list of class fdt.multiple
+return a list of class fdt.multiple.

-has one slot for each numeric (fdt
+This list has one slot for each numeric (fdt)

 variable of the ‘x’ provided.
 Each slot, corresponding to each numeric

-variable, stores the same slots of the fdt.default
+variable, stores the same slots of the fdt.default described above.

 Faria, J. C.